crusherdev/crusher-1/README.md

 https://user-images.githubusercontent.com/6849438/171300644-fc108ad3-1810-44cb-9535-7bf5665347c6.mp4

 Crusher is complete, batteries included testing framework.
+It's better alternative to selenium, cypress, pupetter, etc.

 Create your first in < 2 mins, either using low-code or coding using SDK.

-Install, integrate and run tests.
-We use javascript + reverse engineer low of framework to make testing easy :).

-Our motto: Testing shouldn't be frustrating and boring.
+Install, integrate and run tests using single platform.

 ## 🚀 Start using Crusher